Free Solar Panel Grants: Low-Income Homes

 How to check your eligibility

 For income-based eligibility, the starting point is whether your household receives any of the qualifying means-tested benefits.
 A free eligibility check through a reputable ECO4 referral service will assess both routes and tell you whether you qualify before any survey or commitment.
 The free solar panels scheme page includes guidance on how to find a legitimate referral route and what the process looks like from application through to installation.
+If you live in Scotland or Wales, the funded routes differ from England's: see our guides to solar panel grants in Scotland and solar panel grants in Wales for the schemes that apply where you live.

 The VAT relief applies to everyone